rickeycarter/macDeepLearning/README.md

 # Step 6: Compile a few CUDA test programs

 The CUDA toolkit comes with downloaded samples.
-Using the installation appraoch above, you will have the samples installed in `\Developer\NVIDIA\CUDA-9.2\samples`.
+Using the installation appraoch above, you will have the samples installed in `\Developer\NVIDIA\CUDA-9.1\samples`.
+If you installed the toolkit manually, you likely have a copy of the samples in your home directory.

 This directory is write-protected by default.
 You can copy this folder to your home drive if you would like, or, you could change the permissions on this directory only.
 Using finder, right click over the samples directory and select "get info".
 From here, you will see the permissions tab.
 Click the padlock in the lower right to unlock the permission.
 Click the "+" and add your username.
 Change the permission to read + write.
 There's one last step which is in the small gear: select "apply to enclosed items" to recursively apply the permissions.